mit-dci/cde-2025/README.md

 NOTE: The schedule is in flux and is subject to change.

 Content covers essential technologies behind Bitcoin and other cryptocurrencies.
 Answering questions such as:
-- *Foundations* (Lectures 1-8): What problems do cryptocurrencies aim to solve, and what primitives enable decentralized digital money?
+- **Foundations** (lectures 1-8): What problems do cryptocurrencies aim to solve, and what primitives enable decentralized digital money?
-- *Protocol Design and Tradeoffs* (Lectures 9-14): How do cryptocurrency architectures reflect their goals, and what are the key design choices and constraints?
+- **Protocol Design and Tradeoffs** (lectures 9-14): How do cryptocurrency architectures reflect their goals, and what are the key design choices and constraints?
-- *Scaling, Privacy, and Future Directions* (15-23): What are the current limitations of cryptocurrency systems, and what emerging designs seek to address them?
+- **Scaling, Privacy, and Future Directions** (lectures 15-23): What are the current limitations of cryptocurrency systems, and what emerging designs seek to address them?

 | Date | Lecture | Main Concept | Guiding Questions | Topics Covered | Readings |
 |------|---------|--------------|-------------------|----------------|----------|